-HB would like to thank V Ranjith and Dr. Sibasish Ghosh for stimulating conversations on the metric formalism and Dr. S R Hassan for comments on this work.
+HB thanks Sibasish Ghosh for stimulating conversations on metric formalism and S R Hassan for comments on this work.
 CMC and SB acknowledge the support from Interdisciplinary Cyber Physical Systems (ICPS) programme of the Department of Science and Technology, India, Grants No.: DST/ICPS/QuST/Theme-1/2019/1 and DST/ICPS/QuST/Theme-1/2019/6, respectively.